 CBOK 2015 Stakeholder Survey

-In collaboration with Protiviti, The IIARF completed the Stakeholder Survey, the second component of the complete global CBOK study.
+In collaboration with Protiviti, the Internal Audit Foundation completed the Stakeholder Survey, the second component of the complete global CBOK study.
 The purpose of this initiative is to gain a global perspective and better understanding of stakeholders’ expectations of internal audit’s purpose, function, and performance.
 Stakeholders include members of executive management, board and audit committee members, and C-suite executives excluding chief audit executives who were included in the practitioner survey.

 Specifically, this component of the global CBOK study is designed to identify and capture:

 - Internal audit practices and activities that are most highly valued by boards and audit committees, along with those that are not.

 - How to maintain the alignment of the various stakeholder expectations of internal auditing.

 - Opportunities to build and reinforce the relationship between board and audit committee members and internal audit staff.

 - Best practices regarding performance monitoring, communications, and reporting of internal audit by boards and audit committees.